Pennsylvania Treasury has millions to give back to grandparents - NewsBreak

 Because of Grandparents Day being celebrated on Sunday, Treasurer Stacy Garrity announced on Thursday that over $9 million is still owed to Pennsylvanians that have grandfather, grandmother, gram, grand, mimi, nana, papa, or pops in their name or business name.

 Some of that unclaimed property is dormant bank accounts, uncashed checks, forgotten stocks, insurance policies, or even tangible property like the contents of abandoned safe deposit boxes.
-Property can be claimed on the Treasury’s website .Charges upgraded against teens involved in fair fights
+Property can be claimed on the Treasury’s website .Changes proposed for Pennsylvania license plate law

 “On Grandparents Day, we pause to honor our grandparents for the wisdom they offer and the joy they bring to our lives,” Garrity said.
 “It’s also a great time to remind people of all ages to check and see if they own any of the $4 billion in unclaimed property that Treasury is currently holding.”